dotnet/AspNetCore.Docs/aspnetcore/test/razor-pages-tests.md

 * A message is described by the `Message` class (*Data/Message.cs*) with two properties: `Id` (key) and `Text` (message).
 The `Text` property is required and limited to 200 characters.
 * Messages are stored using [Entity Framework's in-memory database](/ef/core/providers/in-memory/)&#8224;.
 * The app contains a data access layer (DAL) in its database context class, `AppDbContext` (*Data/AppDbContext.cs*).
 The DAL methods are marked `virtual`, which allows mocking the methods for use in the tests.
 * If the database is empty on app startup, the message store is initialized with three messages.
-These *seeded messages* are also used in testing.
+These *seeded messages* are also used in tests.

-&#8224;The EF topic, [Test with InMemory](/ef/core/miscellaneous/testing/in-memory), explains how to use an in-memory database for testing with MSTest.
-This topic uses the [xUnit](https://xunit.github.io/) testing framework.
-Testing concepts and test implementations across different testing frameworks are similar but not identical.
+&#8224;The EF topic, [Test with InMemory](/ef/core/miscellaneous/testing/in-memory), explains how to use an in-memory database for tests with MSTest.
+This topic uses the [xUnit](https://xunit.github.io/) test framework.
+Test concepts and test implementations across different test frameworks are similar but not identical.

 Although the app doesn't use the [repository pattern](http://martinfowler.com/eaaCatalog/repository.html) and isn't an effective example of the [Unit of Work (UoW) pattern](https://martinfowler.com/eaaCatalog/unitOfWork.html), Razor Pages supports these patterns of development.
 For more information, see [Designing the infrastructure persistence layer](/dotnet/standard/microservices-architecture/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design), [Implementing the Repository and Unit of Work Patterns in an ASP.NET MVC Application](/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application), and [Test controller logic](/aspnet/core/mvc/controllers/testing) (the sample implements the repository pattern).